JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 Click the account button relevant to this course, it should start with cs15lsp23__ The blank should be replaced by the last two letters assigned to your username.

 You should now be on a page that looks very similar to the previous page.
 Except now, your course-specific username should be the first thing under **Account Lookup Results**.
 You should also see a warning box prompting you to set your account password.
-Click the $\text{\color{blue}<u>Global \ Password \ Change \ Tool</u>}$ link.
+Click the $\text{\color{blue}Global \ Password \ Change \ Tool}$ link.

 When redirected, make sure to enter your course-specific username, NOT your general username!
 Note: Resetting passwords requires a minimum of 15-60 min before a successful login.

 If VSCODE is already downloaded onto your computer, wait at least 15 min before moving onto Part 3.

-If you do not have VSCODE downloaded continue to Part 2.
+If you do not have <u>VSCODE</u> downloaded continue to Part 2.

 ### Part 2: Downloading VSCODE ###
 Visual Studio Code is a code editor and you will use its terminal to connect to a remote computer.
 An internet connection is necessary.